StrangeBeeCorp/docs/docs/flow/installation/software-requirements.md

     | `docker.io/library/nginx:1.31.x` | ~60 MB |
     | `docker.io/chrislusf/seaweedfs:4.x` | ~90 MB |

     The total pull is approximately 1 GB.
-TheHive Flow's own image, `ghcr.io/strangebee/orchestrator`, isn't pulled: it ships as a Docker archive in the `images/` directory of the deployment bundle.
+TheHive Flow's own image, `ghcr.io/strangebee/thehive-flow`, isn't pulled at first start: it ships as a Docker archive in the `images/` directory of the deployment bundle and is loaded with `docker load`.

     The optional [observability profile](../operations/monitoring.md#bundled-observability-stack) pulls three more images at its first start: `docker.io/otel/opentelemetry-collector-contrib:0.160.x`, `docker.io/prom/prometheus:v3.14.x`, and `docker.io/grafana/grafana:13.2.x`.